gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-IO.md

 >  SQL Server Execution Times: CPU time = 0 ms,  elapsed time = 283 ms.

 22 reads!
 Jackpot?
 Maybe, the indexed view is a bit of a cheat as it's just moved the IO to the writes rather than reads.
 Depending on how read or write heavy your system is you may or may not see this as a worthwhile tradeoff.
 Something to highlight here that I think is often missed is whilst the clustered index on an indexed view has a lot of restrictions, once you've created it you can create a restriction free nonclustered index not unique, non grouped fields etc.

+## Summary ##
+Any thing I've missed?
+Do you have other tricks for lowering IO?
+Let me know in the comments or drop me a message on one of the social networks in the header/footer.